 However, I chose to study in the UK (and in York specifically) because of the course.
 English Literature is not a particularly popular course back home and I wanted the opportunity to go into further study.
 I also wanted to gain independence, learning to live and work on my own.

 Being in a foreign country, not knowing anyone, allowed me to reinvent myself and allowed me to explore my interests and discover brand new ones.
 I’ve been involved in volunteering and societies, and had part-time jobs and internships.
 Examples include volunteering at the Jorvik Viking Festival and working as an Event Steward for the university’s events team.

-I found adapting to life in York difficult at first, as I missed home immensely and found myself crying often.
+I found adapting to life in York difficult at first, as I missed home immensely.
 I also felt that I wasn’t good enough for my course (as someone who didn’t go through the UK education system).
 As an inherently shy person, making friends worried me.
 However, I soon began to get used to life at York.
 Joining societies, getting involved in volunteering and doing things with people on my course helped me gradually find my place.

 Eventually, I felt comfortable enough to explore other parts of the UK and experience things I never got to do back home.
 Examples include attending the world red carpet premiere of Good Omens in London; watching a theatre production live for the first time; and going to a large comic convention for the first time.

 Living with UK students also meant I could have new cultural experiences like having my first Christmas dinner and celebrating Pancake Day aka Shrove Tuesday!
 As someone who’s quite sheltered and has never travelled alone before, I never imagined I could have any of these experiences.